 Office of the Secretary, HUD.

-Through this notice HUD advises the public of its tribal government-to-government consultation policy.
-The purpose of the consultation policy is to enhance communication and coordination between HUD and federally recognized Indian tribes, and to outline guiding principles and procedures under which all HUD employees are to operate with regard to federally recognized Indian or Alaska Native tribes.
+In compliance with Executive Order 13175, “Consultation with Indian Tribal Governments,” HUD adopts this Tribal Government-to-Government Consultation Policy.
+The purpose of this tribal consultation policy is to enhance communication and coordination between HUD and federally recognized Indian tribes and to outline guiding principles and procedures under which all HUD employees are to operate with regard to federally recognized Indian or Alaska Native tribes.
+This final policy statement follows publication of an April 8, 2015, request for public comment on HUD's proposed Tribal Consultation Policy and, after consideration of the public comments submitted in response to the April 8, 2015, notice, adopts the proposed policy without change.

 FOR FURTHER INFORMATION CONTACT: